rocketshipapps/adblockfast/assets/android/DEVELOPER.md

 **Promotional text:**

-Rocketship is an award-winning app studio whose mission is to craft the finest desktop, mobile, and web experiences in the universe.
+Rocketship is an award-winning app studio whose mission is to design and develop the finest desktop, mobile, and web experiences in the universe.

 **Website address:** https://rocketshipapps.com/